hassony2/useful-computer-vision-phd-resources/README.md

 <details open><summary>Motivation</summary>

 Having started a PhD one year ago I progressively stumbled upon **talks/tools/advice** that **I wish I had come accross earlier**.
-I will keep adding links and material as I find new resources that I find useful.
+I will keep adding links and material as I find them, feel free to suggest some as [pull requests](https://github.com/hassony2/useful-computer-vision-phd-resources/pulls) or [issues](https://github.com/hassony2/useful-computer-vision-phd-resources/issues) !

-My goal is therefore to gather all the resources that you should look if you are starting or currently pursuing a PhD in computer vision.

 I want to write efficiently so that you can **easily find the original source/link to the resource**.
 In drop-downs below some resources I will **provide short summaries** of the advice when relevant, often as a **list of quotes from the original resource**.